bahman-farhadian/pydsai_divar_real_estate_analysis_hossein_hamzehi_mahdi_samdi_azar/README.md

 - pandas, numpy for data manipulation
 - matplotlib, seaborn for visualization
 - scikit-learn for machine learning
-- hazm for Persian text processing (optional)
+- hazm for Persian text processing